jggarita/academic-kickstart/content/publication/stylyzedMW/index.md

 publication: ""
 publication_short: ""

-abstract: "This paper provides new evidence on the effects of minimum wages on employment flows and firm pay policies.
-I analyze Costa Rica's labor market as its minimum wage setting is highly binding, adjustments are sizeable and permanent, and the minimum wages are set by occupation.
-I exploit comprehensive administrative data to construct accurate firm-level measures of exposure and to identify employment transitions properly.
-Then, I estimate an extension of the AKM model to compute time-varying firm pay policies.
-Results suggest that firms adjusted their pay premiums in compliance with the minimum wage, leading to a compression in between-firm inequality.
-Firms reduced their employment stock, with minimum wage elasticities around -0.10.
-As minimum wage exposure increases, firms hire less and separates more workers.
-However,  poaching separation rates decline with exposure to the policy."
+abstract: "This paper provides new evidence on the minimum wage impact on employment flows.
+I examine Costa Rica's distinctive occupation-based setting in which minimum wage adjustments are sizable and permanent.
+I construct accurate minimum wage exposure measures and transition rates from administrative data from 2006-2017 to estimate the firm's short and longer-term responses to the policy.
+Results indicate that firms increase their firm pay premiums in compliance with the policy.
+Firms adjust by reducing their employment stock, with elasticities around -0.1.
+Minimum wage exposure has a negative and longstanding impact on hiring rates and a positive but transitory effect on separation rates."

 # Summary.
 An optional shortened abstract.
 summary: " "